r2hu1/shadcn-cookie-consent/README.md

 # Shadcn Cookie Consent

-This repository contains a simple implementation of a cookie consent banner using ShadowUI and TailwindCSS.
+This repository contains a implementation of a cookie consent banner using ShadowUI and TailwindCSS.
 This solution aims to provide a user-friendly way to comply with cookie consent regulations while maintaining a visually appealing design.

 ![preview](/public/preview-dark.png)